johnny-atx/Red-vs-Blue-Project-2/Red_vs_blue_report.md

 ![Auth Failure](Images/401_auth_failures.png)
 ___

 ### 2. Find the request for the hidden directory.
-In your attack, you found a secret folder:
+In the attack, a secret folder was found:

 *How many requests were made to this directory?
 At what time and from which IP address(es)?*
 - **38,829 hits to this url May 3, 2022 @ 00:00 from 192.168.1.90.**